 The NAC assesses all Dutch PEFs on the basis of equality.
 If they meet the GAP requirements, the NAC will issue the necessary certificate, subject to WHO approval.

-Once the Wpg has come into effect (target date: 1 February 2025), the NAC will also use a PEF’s GAP audit outcomes to advise the Minister of Health, Welfare and Sport on the granting of a permit to a new PEF or an existing relocating PEF.
+Once the Wpg has come into effect (1 March 2025), the NAC will also use a PEF’s GAP audit outcomes to advise the Minister of Health, Welfare and Sport on the granting of a permit to a new PEF or an existing relocating PEF.

 Contact